Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed bug which caused archers to throw arrows when doing their melee attack against buildings.
+- When multiple builders construct a mine, now all of them will harvest it when completed (previously only the one to initiate the building did).

 -----------------------------------------------------------------------
 - 1.0.3